Where can I log in/out?

 When does the ___________ Lab open/close?

 Please refer to the glass case to the left of the entrance of the Math/Science Center for the schedule.
-You can also find the Lab schedules online here.
+You can also find the Lab schedules here.